Autocar India

 • Missing several features

-• Rear seat cushioning feels excessive
+• Rear-seat cushioning feels excessive

 Interestingly, this model is sold as the Limo Green in its home market.
-In India, however, that nameplate will be reserved for fleet operators, while the VF MPV 7 will cater to private buyers.
+In India, however, that nameplate will be reserved for fleet operators, and the VF MPV 7 will cater to private buyers.
 While both versions are fundamentally identical, the fleet-spec Limo Green will feature minor cosmetic tweaks, fewer features and, crucially, a lower price point.

 Vinfast VF MPV 7 design and engineering - 7/10